gitchasing/ghostarchive-lookup/README.md

 # Ghostarchive Lookup

-This Chrome extension adds a "Ghostarchive Lookup" button to your browser toolbar.
+This browser extension adds a "Ghostarchive Lookup" button to your browser toolbar.
 When you click it, it searches for the current tab's URL on Ghostarchive.
+For both archival and search functionality, four context menus are also added: two to archive/search the page on Ghostarchive, and two to archive/search a hyperlink on Ghostarchive.
+These can be disabled in the Options menu.

 ## Credits
 This project is a fork of